PacificBiosciences/HiFi-human-WGS-WDL/backends/aws/README.md

 See [the inputs section of the main README](../../README.md#workflow-inputs) for more information on the structure of the inputs.json file.

+Note that you only need to fill out the queueArn corresponding to the context you are submitting the workflow to (spot or on-demand).

 ### Determining available zones

-To determine available zones in AWS, look for the ZoneName attributes output by the following command:
+To determine available zones in AWS, look for the `ZoneName` attribute output by the following command:

 ```bash
 aws ec2 describe-availability-zones --region <region>